piotrsenator/piotrsenator.github.io/my-cities/index.md

 <section class="page-wrapper">
   <h1 class="page-title">My Cities</h1>
-  <p>These are the cities that shaped me — places where I left a part of my heart and where I feel at home.</p>
+  <p>Holidays are often about going somewhere new—seeking change, difference, and surprise.
+But the cities we live in, where we get stuck in traffic, complain about the weather, or wrestle with local bureaucracy, shape us just as deeply.
+Sometimes all it takes is to look up and see that the place we call home still has the power to surprise us.
+These are the cities that have shaped me.
+I have lived in each of them, and I know I will keep coming back.</p>

   <div class="city-tiles">
     <a href="/cities/vienna/" class="city-note-tile">